awk20/Job-Search/README.md

 # Job Search Application

 This project is being used as a place for me to learn API usage in React as well as as a way to search for job openings based on keyword searches.
-This application uses the Adzuna API to look through job listings and present the user with a list of jobs containing the entered keywords. this project os still in development.
+This application uses the Adzuna API to look through job listings and present the user with a list of jobs containing the entered keywords.
+Click the green text on each job listing to reach the site it is located at.
+Can now also set jobs to parttime and fulltime as well as search based on a minimum slaary requirement. this project is still in development.

 ## Getting Application Running on Your Machine